shredthaGNAR/stars/README.md

 * [fastaddons/AI-Anywhere](https://github.com/fastaddons/AI-Anywhere): None
 * [dakshpareek/ai-bookmark-organizer](https://github.com/dakshpareek/ai-bookmark-organizer): Organize your bookmarks effortlessly with AI-powered categorization.
 * [vanrohan/ai-bookmark-organizer](https://github.com/vanrohan/ai-bookmark-organizer): None
-* [adamlui/ai-web-extensions](https://github.com/adamlui/ai-web-extensions): 🤖 AI browser extensions & userscripts to enhance your web experience
+* [adamlui/ai-web-extensions](https://github.com/adamlui/ai-web-extensions): 🤖 AI browser extensions & userscripts to augment your web experience
 * [KnightmareVIIVIIXC/AIO-Firebog-Blocklists](https://github.com/KnightmareVIIVIIXC/AIO-Firebog-Blocklists): A collection of unified blocklists designed to provide complete filtering capabilities for different online threats.
 These blocklists are curated from multiple sources, offering a robust solution for blocking ads, malware, trackers, and other unwanted content.
 * [Viren070/AIOStreams](https://github.com/Viren070/AIOStreams): AIOStreams consolidates multiple Stremio addons and debrid services into a single, easily configurable addon.
 It allows highly customisable filtering, sorting, and formatting of results and supports proxying all your streams through MediaFlow Proxy or StremThru for improved compatibility and IP restriction bypassing.
 * [air-controller/air-controller-desktop](https://github.com/air-controller/air-controller-desktop): A new handy and powerful Android phone assistant， powered by Flutter.